-Blue quartz countertops are a wonderful choice for accent pieces or to lighten up darker spaces..
+Blue quartz like Cambria blue quartz countertops are a wonderful choice for accent pieces or to lighten up darker spaces..
 The blue hue is calming but also energizing making it a great option in rooms where you’ll need a little pick me up like the laundry room or powder bath.
 But it also works great in kitchens!
 Check out this Tidewater quartz from New York Quartz.

-Rose quartz countertops are the ideal choice for those who want their kitchen or bathroom to feel as inviting as possible.
+White and gold quartz countertops are the ideal choice for those who want their kitchen or bathroom to feel more upscale.

-This light pink color is by far one of the most popular hues in the quartz spectrum and is definitely a great way to create a warm ambiance along with an aesthetically pleasing appearance.
-Check out this beautiful rose quartz from Marblex.
+This color is by far one of the most popular hues in the quartz spectrum and is definitely a great way to create a warm ambiance along with an aesthetically pleasing appearance.

 Gray quartz countertops are perfect for those who want their home to exude a modern feel, especially in bathrooms where tile is already being used.